matiasdelellis/facerecognition/README.md

  * Nextcloud 14+
  * [Dlib PHP bindings](https://github.com/goodspb/pdlib)
- * [Neural models trained for dlib](https://github.com/davisking/dlib-models). :see_no_evil: Do not be scared, they are included and they're free. :smiley:

-Everything is open source or Creative Commons. :wink:
+Everything is AGPL or Creative Commons. :wink:

 ## Commands

 There is a single command with which the administrator must work.
-This process can took a lot of CPU and Memory therefore it is recommended to run each a reasonable time.
-Perhaps a cron task configured per day.
+This process can took a lot of CPU and Memory therefore it is recommended to run it for a reasonable amount of time.
+Perhaps a scheduled task with cron to be executed once a day.

 ### face:background_job [-u user-id] [-t timeout]